Lilush: the next small thing

 For networking, lilush uses LuaSocketWolfSSL library, which is based on Luasocket and LuaSec modules merged into one and refactored to work seamlessly with WolfSSL.
 WolfSSL is also statically compiled and incorporated into the lilush binary.

-The binary is fewer than 2MB, and should work fine on any x86_64 Linux system.
-It’s also a nice addition to a FROM scratch docker container, as lilush can be used as a busybox replacement.
+The binary is smaller than 2MB, and should work fine on any x86_64 Linux system.
+It's also a nice addition to a FROM scratch docker container, as lilush can be used as a busybox replacement.

 Linux Lua Shell